-Coffee clubs have been around for quite some time, and certainly offer some useful benefits.
+Coffee subscription services, sometimes referred to as coffee clubs, have been around for quite some time, and certainly offer some useful benefits.

 Here’s how it works: